-Akron Community Foundation established the Community Response Fund for Nonprofits to address emergency needs that arise in Summit and Medina counties related to the COVID-19 outbreak.
-The fund has reached nearly $620,000 in assets and has distributed more than $360,000 in grants to local nonprofits.
+Akron Community Foundation established the Community Response Fund for Nonprofits in March 2020 to address emergency needs throughout Summit and Medina counties.
+These community needs began in relation to the COVID-19 pandemic and have since expanded to encompass the crisis of systemic racism.

 About the Community Response Fund for Nonprofits

-Akron Community Foundation's Community Response Fund for Nonprofits is rapidly providing flexible resources to area nonprofit organizations that are working on the front lines of educating, engaging and supporting individuals impacted by COVID-19 and the broader ramifications of this health crisis.
+Akron Community Foundation's Community Response Fund for Nonprofits rapidly provides flexible resources to area nonprofit organizations working on the front lines of educating, engaging and supporting individuals impacted by COVID-19, as well as those working to improve diversity, equity and inclusion within our community.

 While the Community Response Fund for Nonprofits is not able to award grants directly to individuals, it is funding community-based organizations that have the experience and history of providing vital services and support to local residents.